farzanehnajafipoor/job-positions/README.md

 # 🧰 Job Listing API (NestJS)

-A RESTful API built with **NestJS** to manage and retrieve job listings with powerful filtering, pagination, and documentation support via Swagger.
+A RESTful API built with **NestJS** to fetch job position every morning and retrieve job listings with powerful filtering, pagination, and documentation support via Swagger.

 ---